cjones6/chapydette/readme.md

 Chapydette
 ====================================

 Chapydette contains fast Cython implementations of kernel-based change-point detection algorithms and feature generation methods.
-There are currently two algorithms implemented:
+There are currently two main algorithms implemented:

 * The kernel change-point algorithm of Harchaoui and Cappé (2007), which detects a fixed number of change points in a sequence of observations.
+We also provide an implementation of the data-driven model selection procedure based on Arlot, Celisse, and Harchaoui (2019), which allows one to automatically select the number of change points.
 * The change-point analysis algorithm of Harchaoui, Bach, and Moulines (2009), which detects the presence of and estimates the location of a single change point based on the Maximum Mean Discrepancy (Gretton et al., 2012).

 See the full [documentation](http://www.stat.washington.edu/~cjones6/software/chapydette/) for more details.
-The next release will include the following addition:
-- A data-driven model selection procedure based on Arlot, Celisse, and Harchaoui (2019), which allows one to automatically select the number of change points.

 Installation
 -----------------